katylava/pyfreecell/README.md

-**WARNING - WORK IN PROGRESS**

 Requirements:

 * Uses sqlite3 to store games played.
-* Color terminal that can handle utf-8
+* Color terminal that can handle utf-8 and bright backgrounds

         Usage: freecell.py [--test]

         Options:
          -h, --help            show this help message and exit -t, --test            Run doctests
          -d DB, --db=DB        Path to game history database -w WIDTH, --width=WIDTH
                                Card width
          -o OFFSET, --offset=OFFSET
-                           If the 10s make the cards different widths then try some different numbers here
+                                The difference between the --width and the actual card width when the suit symbols take up less room on screen than their actual width.
+You will most likely have to set this to 2.

 In iTerm I run it like `./freecell.py -w 8 -o 2`

-This is just an experiment.
-My intention is to refactor and create a new project for more card games.
+Which font you use is very important for lining up the cards and making the suit symbols look nice.
+Some fonts that work well for me:

+* DejaVu Sans Mono
+* Chica Mono
+* Menlo
+* Monaco
+* NotCourierSans
+* Onuava
+* Phaisarn (standard only)
+* TeX Gyre Cursor
+* Verily Serif Mono

+YMMV

 ![start screen](https://img.skitch.com/20120302-cm78ycsti1d827ukgrrhhnun9m.jpg)
 ![game play](https://img.skitch.com/20120302-mkg2srw65jpdt1gnxw1ps6ww24.jpg)